jaspreetsidhu3/notebook/README.md

 # Notebook

 Android application where we can store our notes inside internal storage.
-And give flexibility to add, update, delete, reset our notes.
+And give flexibility to add, update, delete, reset your notes.

 ## Getting Started